-If you are in a higher income bracket, though, you may pay up to $390 a month.
-You usually only have to pay a higher premium if your yearly income is over $85,000 individually or $170,000 as a couple.
+If you are in a higher income bracket, though, you may pay have to pay more.
+You only have to pay a higher 2023 Part B premium if your yearly income is over $91,000 individually or $182,000 as a couple.

-Deductibles, co-payments, and co-insurance
+Deductibles, Copayments and Coinsurance

 After you pay the deductible, you still pay for a portion of the services covered by Part B. This is usually 20% of the Medicare-approved amount for the service.
 Part B covers the other 80%.

 If you don’t want to pay for deductibles or coinsurance, some Medicare Supplement insurance (also called Medigap) plans can help cover these and other out-of-pocket Medicare costs.

 How Do I Get Medicare Supplement Part B?

 Medicare Part B is optional.
 If you are automatically enrolled in Medicare Part A (hospital insurance), you will be automatically enrolled in Part B, but you may choose to opt out of it.